 Your Pinterest boards should reflect this so that when someone finds you on Pinterest, they have no doubt what they can expect from you.

-If you blog about vegan lifestyle, I’m assuming you want readers who’re interested in that subject.
+If you blog about a vegan lifestyle, I’m assuming you want readers who’re interested in that subject.
 But if you have Pinterest boards dedicated to fall fashion, or interior decoration, you’ll just confuse people.

-Bottom line is: you need to set up boards in a way so that when your ideal audience finds you on Pinterest, they have no doubt in their minds what to expect from your blog.
+The bottom line is: you need to set up boards in a way so that when your ideal audience finds you on Pinterest, they have no doubt in their minds what to expect from your blog.

 Useful Tips for Setting Up Pinterest Boards